 We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to reset ParaView.
-The easiest way to do this is to select $\mathsf{Edit} \to \mathsf{Reset}$ Session from the menu.
+The easiest way to do this is to select from the toolbar.

-- 1. Open the file disk_out_ref.ex2, load all variables, (see Exercise 2.7). - 2.
-Make sure disk_out_ref.ex2 is selected in the pipeline browser.
+- 1. Open the file disk\out\ref.ex2, load all variables, (see Exercise 2.7). - 2.
+Make sure disk\out\ref.ex2 is selected in the pipeline browser.
 Change the variable viewed to Temp and change the representation to Volume. - 3.
 If you get an Are you sure? dialog box warning you about the change to the volume representation, click Yes to enact the change.